dlang/PhobosV3-Design/Design.md

 By making the library header only, it becomes inured against variations in compiler flags.
 Whether it's a static or dynamic library becomes irrelevant, and there won't be impedance mismatches.

+### DUB Only Builds

+The current Phobos build process is convoluted and relies on old or niche tools.
+This makes the process of building Phobos tedious and discourages active community participation.
+DUB will be the only tool needed to build and test Phobos V3.
+Building and testing Phobos V3 should be as simple as issuing a `dub test` command.

 ## Specific Issues

 ### std.stdio